spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/kubernetes-airgap-instructions.md

     </Tabs>

-7. Download the airgap setup binary.
-Our support team will provide you with the proper version and the necessary credentials.
-Replace the commands below with the recommended version and credentials provided by our support team.

-    ```shell
-    VERSION=X.X.X
-    ```

-    ```shell
-    curl --user XXXXX:YYYYYYY https://software-private.spectrocloud.com/airgap/$VERSION/airgap-v$VERSION.bin  \
-    --output airgap-v$VERSION.bin
-    ```

-8. Update the airgap setup binary permissions to allow execution.
-Replace the file name below with the name of the airgap setup binary you downloaded.

-    ```shell
-    chmod +x airgap-v$VERSION.bin
-    ```

-9. Start the airgap setup binary.
+12. Start the airgap setup binary.
 Replace the file name below with the name of the airgap setup binary you downloaded.

     ```shell
     ./airgap-v$VERSION.bin